tigoe/SensorExamples/EnvironmentalSensors/PMS5003_AQI_sensor/readme.md

 _Figure 1.
 The MacOS calculator shown in programmer's calculator mode (command-3)_

+To process the data coming in from the sensor, first you should write a test program to see that it looks like the data sheet describes.
+Then you can write a program to parse the data.

 ## Reading the Serial Data

-The data from the sensor will
-be sent over and over again via the UART.
+The data from the sensor will be sent over and over again via the UART.
 So the first thing you need to do is to look for the first byte, whose value in hexadecimal notation is `0x42`.

-You can do look for the first header byte like so:
+You can do look for the first header byte as shown in the [simple_read_test]({{site.codeurl}}/EnvironmentalSensors/PMS5003_AQI_sensor/simple_read_test/simple_read_test.ino) program:

 ````arduino
 void setup() {